rasmus-z/WinCopies-framework/WinCopies.Util.NetStandard2.0/README.md

 Some utilities to extend the .NET framework capabilities, such as:

 - An array and list builder;
-- Some commands for WPF (only for .NET Framework);
-- Some data converters WPF (only for .NET Framework);
-- Some basic objects and interfaces to work easier with WPF data binding (only for .NET Framework);
-- (Routed)EventArgs's (only for .NET Framework);
 - An advanced background worker;
 - (ReadOnly)(Observable)Collections;
 - Some extension methods, mainly for array, enumerables and collections and for easier INotifyPropertyChanged and Enum gesture;
 - Some utility static methods, such as advanced 'if' functions;
-- Base view model classes (only for .NET Framework);
 - 'ToString' extension method for the 'IEnumerable' type to display the content of a given IEnumerable

 Project link